 Understand that some organizations can handle this process with the staff they already have in-house.
 Others may need to hire additional employees.
 Some companies rely on third-party compliance risk specialists and vendors they can hire to help with setting up the program.

-Some companies use the best business process management software, such as Oracle (pictured above) to manage risk compliance.
+Some companies use business process management software tools, such as Oracle (pictured above) to manage risk compliance.

 Companies can use a mixture of all these tools to achieve the results they want.

 With the processes for compliance risk management in place, the company can begin implementing testing and monitoring procedures.
 Ideally, the testing and monitoring help the company spot potential risk hazards before they lead to violations.